andrewnguyxn/CS271-Project-1/README.md

 Running "make sorting" on the terminal gives an object file sorting.0

-You can clear these objects by entering make clear in the terminal
+You can clear these objects by entering "make clean" in the terminal